tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防包/操作指南/防护配置/DDoS 防护/端口过滤_intl_en.md

-Anti-DDoS enables you to block or allow inbound traffic by ports.
-With port filtering enabled, you can customize port settings against inbound traffic, including the protocol type, source port and destination port ranges and set the protection action (allow/block/discard) for the matched rule.
+Port filtering is a fine-grained way to restrict inbound traffic based on port.
+When it is enabled, you can create a rule by setting the protocol type, source port range, destination port range and action (Discard/Allow/Continue protection).

 ## Prerequisites